 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At June 30, 2023, the District has one item that qualifies for reporting in this category.
+At June 30, 2024, the District has one item that qualifies for reporting in this category.
 The item is related to pension plans, reported in the government-wide financial statements.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability, the difference during the measurement period between the District's contributions, its proportionate share of the total contribution to the pension systems not included in the pension expense, and any contributions to the pension systems made subsequent to the measurement date.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At June 30, 2023, the District has two items that qualify for reporting in this category.
-The first item, reported on the government-wide statements and on the balance sheet of governmental funds, is recognized at the commencement of the District's lease receivable and amortized over the life of the lease.
-The second item represents the effect of the net change in the District's proportion of the collective net pension liability and the difference during the measurement periods between the District's contributions, and its proportionate share of total contributions to the pension systems not included in pension expense.
+At June 30, 2024, the District has one item that qualify for reporting in this category.
+The item represents the effect of the net change in the District's proportion of the collective net pension liability and the difference during the measurement periods between the District's contributions, and its proportionate share of total contributions to the pension systems not included in pension expense.